Best Moose Cartridges: For Bringing Down Bullwinkle

 6.5-300 Weatherby Magnum

-While off-the-shelf hunting loads are still hard to come by, handloading opens a whole new world of moose-stopping potential.
+Since off-the-shelf hunting loads are still hard to come by, handloading opens a whole new world of moose-stopping potential.

 .270 Winchester

-As far as big game cartridges go, the .270 Win has pretty mild recoil.
+As far as big game cartridges go, the .270 Win has mild recoil.
 All but the most recoil-sensitive shooters should be able to handle it without batting an eyelash.

 7mm Remington Magnum

-It also manages to provide all that incredible moose-dropping performance while producing fairly manageable recoil.
+The 7mm Rem Mag also manages to provide all that incredible moose-dropping performance with fairly manageable accompanying recoil.

-Thanks to the 7mm Rem Mag’s enduring popularity, both rifles and moose-worthy ammo aren’t at all difficult to find.
+Thanks to the 7mm Rem Mag’s enduring popularity, rifles and moose-worthy ammo aren’t at all difficult to find.

 .338 Winchester Magnum

-It packs a pretty powerful punch, and although it is a bit too much gun for whitetails, it works well for moose hunting, especially in areas where you might encounter dangerous games.
-This cartridge is actually a favorite for many Alaskan outfitters.
+The .338 Win Mag packs a powerful punch.
+Although it is a bit too much for whitetail, it works well for moose hunting – especially in areas where you might encounter dangerous game.
+For that reason, this cartridge is a favorite among many Alaskan outfitters.

 .375 H&H Magnum